junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Yes, yes, Jesus."
 Sam rolls his eyes.
 "Now go!
 Before I drag your ass to the car."

-Dean lies down on the back seat of the Impala and immediately falls asleep.
+Dean lies down on the back seat of the Impala and immediately passes out into sleep.

 Dreams never serve him well.
 Endless dreams about the Pit that butchers him, the Cage that swallows his brother, the glowing light that turns his best friend into something horrible, the monster land that keeps all his hair on ends, and then more.
 Everything he experienced, everyone he lost, he might be able to shove things to the back of his head when his mind is clear, but the dreams always seem to be able to find a way crawl back, digging the old memories back up like a fucking grave digger of his brain, reminding him how fresh those wounds still are.

-He rolls uneasily on the back seat, pulling the jacket covered on him, sinking deeper into the dream land.
+He rolls uneasily on the back seat, pulling the jacket covered on him, sinking deeper into the dreamland.
 He's too tired, after all.

 He is walking into a poor small middle-age-looking village.
 The houses are shabby, the road is dirty and stained.
 The whole vision looks bleak, like cutting out from a black-and-white silent movie from 20s.
 There is no color, no sound, no life.
 The stains on the road look just like dirt, or maybe what's left of horseshit, if it's an age with horse cart.
 He doesn't give anything much attention, just keeps walking, having a vague urgent feeling that he is doing something, that he needs to go somewhere fast, that he needs to find something -- or someone -- fast.